 - A. Students who have accepted admission into an academic program at UTHSC are expected to behave in a professional manner, adhering to high moral and ethical standards in the classroom, in laboratories, and patient care settings.
 All UTHSC students are bound by this Honor Code and pledge to act in accordance with its principles.
 Any knowledge of a violation shall be reported in accordance with the provisions and procedures of the Honor Code.
-A complete description of the Student Honor Code can be found in the UTHSC CenterScope Student Handbook http://catalog.uthsc.edu/content.php?catoid=30&navoid=2823#Student_Code_of_Conduct - B. SafeAssign
+A complete description of the Student Honor Code can be found in the UTHSC CenterScope Student Handbook UTHSC Honor Code. - B. SafeAssign

 Faculty have the option of using text-matching software integrated into the online course delivery system (Blackboard) to analyze student papers and other written work.
-SafeAssign is text-matching software that may be installed as part of the UTHSC Blackboard system.
+SafeAssign is text-matching software that may be installed as part of the

+UTHSC Blackboard system.
 The software is designed to check paper submissions against other submitted papers at UTHSC, as well as papers that are located on the Internet and in published journal, newspaper, and magazine articles (ProQuest/ABI Inform), to screen written work for plagiarism.
+Using work verbatim you have completed in other classes is considered plagiarism.